 Step Sheet: Click here to download.

 Finally, for the last classic line dance, I wanted to give a little love to a Southern California favorite staple line dance: House Party!
-If you think about it, these last two dances really aren’t that old at about 8 years.
+If you think about it, these last two dances aren’t that old at just over 10 years.
 But I think they will be going strong for a long time to come!

-Hopefully, as you checked these old school, and some not-so old school classics out, you agreed with me that these are some of the line dances that have that Midas touch, the right combination of everything that people love and what makes them timeless and more likely than not to be the line dances we still dance for years to come!
+Hopefully, as you checked these old-school, and some not-so-old-school classics out, you agreed with me that these are some of the classic line dances that are timeless we will still dance for years to come!

 But I know there will be some dispute about it or maybe about specifics I relayed about particular dances.
-I welcome any and all insight and corrections!
+I welcome any insight and corrections!

 Also, some of these classics need some love over on Copperknob, if you have videos of them, please add them to the site on their respective pages.